akesterson/shunit/README.md

 shunit is a bash script for running tests scripts that are written with the shunit library.
 To use it, fir install it:

     make install

+...
+If you want to install it somewhere other than / (not recommended), you can use:

+    make PREFIX=/some/other/path install

+... and it will install to /some/other/path/usr/...

 ... then run it with the name of a single bash test script or a whole directory of scripts: